 - The Seventh Tower: One wooden building in Aenir prevents anyone from leaving once they've set foot inside by warping them back.
 Stepping out through the doorway makes you step into the building.
 Trying to fly away warps you back to the roof once you land.
 The only way to get out is by holding onto something that extends in from the outside, such as a rope, and following it out.

-- The Good Place: While being tested by Judge Hydrogen, Eleanor keeps walking through a door in one wall only to stride into the same room she started in.
+- The Good Place: While being tested by The Judge, Eleanor keeps walking through a door in one wall only to stride into the same room she started in.
+This is also used for misdirection, as the location doesn't always loop which enables the real Chidi, exiting through one door, to be replaced with a substitute entering through another.

 - The Avengers (1960s): In season 4 episode 23, "The House That Jack Built", a slowly rotating, long hallway is used to simulate this effect.
 It's part of several ploys designed to drive Emma Peel insane.